tp7309/TTPassGen/README.md

 # Features

 - generate password use combination、permulation、conditional rules and so on.
-- support all characters or words(from wordlist option) that can make up a password, some built-in charset has been provided, such as alphabetical list and numeric list.
+- support all characters or words(from wordlist option) that can make up a password, some built-in charset has been provided, such as lowercase letter list and numeric list.
 - you can specify the order and frequency of each element in the word.
 - simple rule format, and easy to use, rule could be defined similar regex's style.
 - time-consuming estimates, output size estimates, and real-time progress reports.